Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Portfolio / CV + contracts

-Portfolio strengthens the case, but contracts and certificates are the mandatory basis
+Portfolio strengthens the case, but contracts and completion certificates are mandatory

 • Proof of accommodation